-In the early 1980s, we spent a month there one Xmas and New Year, taking the ferry to Santander and driving to Marbella via Madrid and Toledo.
-That was our longest holiday ever and truly relaxing apart from my beloved, a noted swimmer, getting swept out to sea on his windsurfer.
+In the early 1980s, we spent a month there over Xmas and New Year, taking the ferry to Santander and driving to Marbella via Madrid and Toledo.
+At the time, it was our longest holiday ever and truly relaxing apart from my beloved, a noted swimmer, getting swept out to sea on his windsurfer.
 He managed to paddle his way back to shore, albeit several kilometres down the coast, without the assistance of the Spanish coastguard, although it was touch and go.

 As the years rolled by, we typically spent a week in Marbella either in May or September when the weather was warm but not so hot as to prevent us playing tennis for several hours.
 Retirement beckoned for my father and my parents decided to sell the flat, preferring to use the proceeds to holiday elsewhere.
 We however continued to spend a week there most years, often over the late May Bank Holiday.